thereseohanlon/java-training-revenue/README.md

 Screening for patient Bob, returned a malignant result of false
 ```

+**Extra points**
+If you've finished the above, congrats!
+Here's one last challenge:
+1. Add a second method to the ```ScreeningService``` class that takes a name, loops over all the screenings and returns the matching ```Screening```.
+If no match is found, return null.
+2. In your main class, call this new method to get a ```Screening``` back for a name.
+3. If the ```Screening``` you get back is not null, print the name and the screening result.
+Else, print a message stating that no screening was found.

 [Conditional Logic]: <https://app.pluralsight.com/course-player?clipId=08c83d54-1d3e-456a-b122-cb3673f607b3>
 [If-Else Statements]: <https://app.pluralsight.com/course-player?clipId=a8930d13-7598-4dd4-b2c6-6b7b0af0f90a3>
 [Logical Operators]: <https://app.pluralsight.com/course-player?clipId=967235c1-a424-41a4-9918-f9646086ee10>